-"Safe and Accessible Walkway" means a pedestrian corridor that meets or exceeds accessibility design standards in Caltrans Design Information Bulletin (DIB) 82-06.
+"Safe and Accessible Walkway" means a pedestrian corridor that meets or exceeds the most recent Caltrans Pedestrian Accessibility Guideline for Highway Projects.

 "Scattered Site" means an AHD Project in which the parcels of land are not contiguous except for the interposition of a road, street, stream, or similar interposition.